bitlabstudio/django-dashboard-app/README.rst

 Django app of it's own.
 This allows you to write any kind of plugin for any kind of service.

+Note: A while ago I already created https://github.com/bitmazk/django-metrics-dashboard to solve this exact problem but I wanted to have socket.io support, which was a bad idea.
+It didn't really work out nicely and kept crashing so that I abandoned the project in the end.
+This is my second try, this time I'm using old-school polling once per minute via AJAX.

 Installation
 ============